gabymoreno9/Assignments/Boggle/README.md

 So, the timer is created with JS.
 I made the time set to 3 minutes and it starts counting down as soon as the page loads.
 The minutes and seconds are split by a ":".
-If the seconds are about to be less than 0, they restart to 59 seconds and a minute has passed by so the minute is subtracted by 1. the formattedSecconds is basically in response to seeing only one 0 appear after the seconds return single digits (aka, under 10).
+If the seconds are about to be less than 0, they restart to 59 seconds and a minute has passed by so the minute is subtracted by 1.
+The formattedSeconds is basically in response to seeing only one 0 appear after the seconds return single digits (aka, under 10).
 Afterwards I wanted something to let the user know that the time is up so I did an alert and connected the amount of words a user was able to get.
-The amount of words is found by using wordsFound.length, which is in the next section.
+The amount of words is found by using querySelectorAll on ".sidebar .word", which is in the next section.

 ```
 document.getElementById('timer').innerHTML = "3:00"